tonychu805/tonychu805/README.md

 | XGBoost       | 0.703958     | 0.67885      | 0.669383     | 20000.0     | 0.67885     |
 | LightGBM      | 0.724249     | 0.69375      | 0.669625     | 20000.0     | 0.69375     |
 | CatBoost      | 0.701282     | 0.68900      | 0.669541     | 20000.0     | 0.68900     |

-- LightGBM and XGBoost are the two standout models for predicting cybersecurity incident outcomes.
-LightGBM excels in precision and recall, making it highly effective for reducing false positives and detecting true incidents, while XGBoost is the most consistent performer across different datasets.
-- CatBoost is a strong alternative that balances high accuracy and low variability.
-- RandomForest and GradientBoost could be considered for specific scenarios, but they are less suited for tasks requiring a balance between high precision and recall.

 ## IV.
 General Projects
 In this section, I will list data analytics projects briefly describing the technology stack used to solve cases.